OddMiss/DTW-Timing-Strategy/README.md

 # DTW-Timing-Strategy
 Quantitative timing strategy using the DTW algorithm on the CSI 300 index.

-DTW算法在沪深300指数上的量化择时策略
+For more details, please see the `DTW_Report.ipynb` file.